Pell equation: A generalization of continued fraction and Chakravala algorithms using the LLL-algorithm: Simple continued fractions and Pell equation

 We also have that

 \end{proposition}

 .1cm

-In the following proposition, we present some identities that are useful because they are a clear way to connect simple continued fraction with Chakravala method and the generalizations given in Section 4 (cf. equations (\ref{3.9}) and (\ref{4.9}), and Section 6).
+In the subsequent proposition, we present some valuable identities as they offer a clear connection between the simple continued fraction, the Chakravala method, and the generalizations provided in Section 4 (refer to equations (\ref{3.9}) and (\ref{4.9}), as well as Section \ref{7ma}).

 \